Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Faster Onboarding with Claude Code

-One of the most powerful uses of Claude Code is accelerating onboarding to a new codebase.
+One of the most powerful uses of Claude Code is speeding up onboarding to a new codebase.
 It works like having a Junior Frontend available 24/7, with full access to the project and contextual knowledge of business logic.

 Examples of questions you can ask directly: